Kiana-Jahanshid/LicensePlateRecognition-using-PipeLine/README.md

-# OCR with pipeline and Object Oriented DTRB:
+# LicensePlateRecognition with pipeline and Object Oriented DTRB:

 # Description :